yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 For all the images except the 30km/h and the 50km/h, the model is %100 sure of its prediction (probability of 1.00), even for when the prediction is wrong (the pedestrian sign is classified as a stop sign).

+For the 50km/h sign, the model was almost certain that the sign is an Ahead only sign with a probability of 98.8%.
+The second highest probability is 1.18% for being a "No passing for vehicles over 3.5 metric tons" sign.
+The rest of the probablities are practically zero.

 For the 30km/h sign, the top five soft max probabilities were

 | Probability         	|     Prediction	        					|